polarfire-soc/polarfire-soc-linux-examples/pdma/README.md

 Much more significant memory map changes can be made.
 Please refer to the Libero documentation for details.

 ### Default DDR Allocation on Icicle-Kit
-The default device tree (dts) file for PolarFire SoC on Icicle-Kit uses two mappings as shown here; the first mapping associates 736 MB of DDR memory, cached, at the LO interface at 0x80000000 and the second mapping associates another 1 GB or DDR memory, cached, at the HI address.
+The default device tree (dts) file for PolarFire SoC on Icicle-Kit uses the mapping shown below; it associates 1888 MB of DDR memory, cached, and with 64-bit addressing from the "DDRC-HI" region.

 ```
-DDRC-LO: memory@80000000 {
+ddrc_cache: memory@1000000000 {
 	device_type = "memory";
-	reg = "0x0 0x80000000 0x0 0x2e000000>;
+	reg = <0x10 0x0 0x0 0x76000000>;
-	...
+	clocks = <&clkcfg CLK_DDRC>;
+	status = "okay";
 };
-DDRC-HI: memory@1040000000 {
-	device_type = "memory";
-	reg = "0x10 0x40000000 0x0 0x40000000>;
-	...
-};
 ```

-This leaves 288 MB of memory for other purposes.
+This leaves 160 MB of memory for other purposes.

 ### Using 'Reserved-Memory' to create pools

-By default with Icicle-Kit, the Linux device tree creates 3 buffers using the 288 MB of memory reserved in the previous steps:
+By default with Icicle-Kit, the Linux device tree creates 3 buffers using the 160 MB of memory reserved in the previous steps:

   * one in the cached DDR address space
   * one in the non-cached DDR address space